What Reddit Really Thinks About Microsoft Teams (Especially for Frontline Comms)

 If your HQ team is quietly frustrated, chances are your frontline has already given up.

+They’re on mobile.
+They don’t have time to hunt through tabs or channels.
+They can’t install five apps to read one update.
 And they’re definitely not sorting through a SharePoint site to find a safety protocol.

 What you can do instead